mompiou/PyTrack/README.md

 Pytrack
 ====

-A simple script based on opencv (template matching) to compute the speed of a moving object (a boundary in the example code) with respect to a fixed point.
+A simple script based on openCV (template matching) to compute the speed of a moving object (a boundary in the example code) with respect to a fixed point.

+Output:

+pytrack.py , a result.txt file of the distance vs times

+plot.py for plotting the speed vs time.

 ![img1](/track-fig.png?raw=true)